Battle of Bhamo (2024): Ceasefire and renewed offensive (April 2025 - present)

 On 8 May, at least 15 civilians were killed and over 30 others injured when Myanmar Air Force launched an airstrike on Kanna Yeiktha Monastery, which was sheltering only civilians.
 Junta-controlled military facilities still in operation include the MOC-21 headquarters, and the camps of Infantry Battalion 47, Engineering Battalion 914, Supply and Transport Battalion 933, Military Battalion 11, and several battalions under LID 88.

 At 13:00 of 20 May, the KIA shot down two out of three SAC's Mi-17 helicopters that were transporting reinforcements to the MOC-21.
 One crashed in the jungle 14 miles from Shwegu, on the left bank of the Irrawaddy River, killing all the soldiers on board, including a strategic commander.
 The other one made an emergency landing at Shwe Ku and fell sideways.
 The crash site were then reached by KIA soldiers of the 5th Brigade.

+On 21 August 2026, a flotilla of 15 supply vessels departed Mandalay, seeking to reach Bhamo and deliver crucial supplies and reinforcements to the besieged Tatmadaw garrison.

+On 2 September 2026, Tatmadaw troops and their families surrendered to the KIA after ships traveling on the Ayeyarwady River to Bhamo from Shwegu were attacked from late August.

+By 3 September 2026, 8 of the 15 ships had been sunk by the Kachin Independence Army, with the remaining 7 successfully docking in Bhamo and delivering their reinforcements and cargo.
+However, after docking, 5 of the 7 vessels were subsequently sunk by the KIA.